AndyMeagher/GroceryMealPlanner/README.md

 # This Week's Eats iOS App

-A personal SwiftUI iOS app for meal planning and grocery tracking.
+A personal SwiftUI iOS app for meal planning and grocery tracking, built for shared household use.
+Plan meals for the week, generate grocery lists, and keep everything in sync across your household in real time.
-Originally built for my partner and I to manage meal planning and grocery shopping for the week as a shared household, this version has been adapted for demo and interview purposes.

 ---